TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps:**

-- Start a new conversation
+- Start a new conversation (log out and back in as Peter/Bruce, **the user you didn't choose before**)
-- Send 12 messages in sequence:
+- Send 10 messages in sequence(This list is just for reference, you can send different messages):
-  - "Hi, I'm planning a trip to Paris"
+  - `Hi, I'm planning a trip to Paris`
-  - "Find hotels in Paris"
+  - `Find hotels in Paris`
-  - "I want luxury hotels"
+  - `I want luxury hotels`
-  - "Find restaurants"
+  - `Find restaurants`
-  - "Show me vegetarian options"
+  - `Show me vegetarian options`
-  - "What about activities?"
+  - `What about activities?`
-  - "Find historic places"
+  - `Find historic places`
-  - "Create an itinerary for 3 days now."
+  - `Create an itinerary for 3 days now.`
-  - "That looks great!
-What else can you recommend?"
-(10th message - triggers summarization)
+  - `That looks great!
+What else can you recommend?` (10th message - triggers summarization)
 - After the 10th message, observe:
   - Backend logs for "Auto-routing to summarizer"
   - Cosmos DB Summaries container